It is not uncommon for TVs to experience a variety of problems, and TCL Roku TVs are no exception.

 Nabila says,

-- During this time, press and hold the power button (Not the reset button) for about 30 seconds.
+• During this time, press and hold the TV’s power button for about 30 seconds.

-Also, try factory resetting your TV as well.
+Tip: Try factory resetting the TV as well.
 This could possibly fix your issue.
-Follow this link for a step-by-step guide on how to reset your TV.
+Follow this link for a step-by-step guide on how to reset a TCL TV.

 Related: You Need to Secure Your TCL Roku TV (Here’s Why & How)